bitfocus/companion-module-studiocoast-vmix/docs/patch_notes.md

 **v1.2.3**
 - Added more preset options for existing commands
 - Added a description on how to use Mix 2-4
-- Added a Feedback for audio ON/Off (invers mute)
+- Added a Feedback for audio ON/Off (inverse mute)
 - Added presets for MultiView Overlays
 - Added presets for selecting audio and video source for Vmix Calls
-- Added presets for toggeling audio On/Off
+- Added presets for toggling audio On/Off
 - Added presets for using and settings Title layers and Presets